kutruff/nimbit/README.md

 **Autocompletion**

-To get autocompletion with a Zod enum, use the `.enum` property of your schema:
+To get autocompletion with an `enumm` type, use the `.enum` property of your schema:

 ```ts
 FishEnum.enum.Salmon; // => autocompletes